apache/directory-fortress-core/README-MULTITENANCY.md

  description: ACME 123 tenant context
  ```

-3. After the tenant container is added, you may use the fortress load utility to initialize the DIT for that particular tenant.
+3. After the tenant container has been added, you may use the fortress ant load utility to initialize the DIT for that particular tenant.
 For example:

  ```
  <addcontainer>